RemiJu/Process_Journal/README.md

 -Cutscene like situation, when tank exits the area and starts falling time slows down and actions must be taken to complete an objective in a specified time.
 Shoot something or have panels with story around.
 Can serve as transition from one place to another.
 During this the camera changes places to obscure things and maybe moves around the tank before the area changes.
 Scen changes are like jump cuts.
 Can use that to advantage in code.

 Turns out the day/night idea was already done haha.
 But there are still many other things that can be edited.
 Illuminated 3D objects for environmental navigation.
 Think about more interesting things to work with for the rough prototype next week.
 Time Based light switches for navigation as well.
 For example panels that only light up at certain intervals.

+-Game in which tank is controlled in a 3D area but navigates through the viewpoints of many cameras, and thats how you must determine where the tank is in the map.
+Dont get to see the tank, only either light or camera static.